-The Group's BSCR as at 31 December 2018 is \$415.3 million, with available capital of \$1,335.7 million, resulting in a surplus of \$920.4 million and a solvency ratio of 322%.
+The Group's BSCR as at 31 December 2019 is \$426.0 million, with available capital of \$1,522.1 million, resulting in a surplus of \$1,096.1 million and a solvency ratio of 357%.

 The majority of the Group's available capital is Tier 1, the highest quality capital, consisting of capital stock, contributed surplus, and statutory surplus.
-The Group's preference shares are classified as Tier 2 available capital but have not been approved for eligible capital purposes.
+The Group's preference shares were approved as eligible capital by the Bermuda Monetary Authority ("BMA") on October 22, 2019 and are now classified as Tier 2 eligible capital.
 The Group has no Tier 3 capital.